NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Dense and uniformly distributed interest points can be created during stereo.
 If having many images, that will mean many combinations of stereo pairs.

-The resulting interest points will be between the *original, unprojected and unaligned images*, and can be used in bundle adjustment.
+The resulting interest points will be between the *original, unprojected and unaligned images*.
+This is true even when stereo itself is done with *mapprojected images*.

 For each stereo invocation, add options along the lines of::